Dingy Purplewing Butterfly, Eunica monima (Stoll) (Insecta: Lepidoptera: Nymphalidae: Limenitidinae)

 Figure 2.
 Adult male dingy purplewing butterfly, Eunica monima (Stoll), with wings closed.

-Eggs: The sculptured, barrel-shaped eggs are pale green.
+The sculptured, barrel-shaped eggs are pale green.

-Larvae: Full-grown caterpillars are approximately one inch in length.
+Full-grown caterpillars are approximately one inch in length.
 The head is orange-brown with the lower part of the face bluish-black.
 The body is greenish-orange with a narrow yellow lateral stripe and widely-spaced tiny black spines.
-There is a row of small, bluish-black spines on the sides, a larger pair of spines on the back near the posterior end of the body, and a small bluish black patch on top of the prothorax and above the anus.
+There is a row of small, bluish-black spines on the sides, a larger pair of spines on the back near the posterior end of the body, and a small bluish black patch on top of the prothorax and above the anus (Figure 3).
 The caterpillars are probably variable in coloration throughout their range.
 The appearance of caterpillars we have reared differs considerably from the description provided by Scott (1986).

 Figure 3.
 Larva of the dingy purplewing butterfly, Eunica monima (Stoll).